chahineNejm/NLP-CS/README.md

 | Training time per run | ~10 min |
 | Inference time per dev split | ~10 min (60 batches) |

 I find it interesting that training and inference took roughly the same time.
-This isn't really a LoRA effect.
-LoRA has no effect on the forward pass cost, since each pass still runs through the full frozen base model.
+LoRA has no effect on the forward pass cost, since each pass still runs through the full frozen base model and this is mostly a statement on how powerfull the method is compared to fully trainable model.
 ## 4. Possible Extensions

 - **Quantization (QLoRA).** Loading the base model in 4-bit via bitsandbytes would cut memory further and allow fine-tuning larger backbones (Qwen3-1.7B or Qwen3-4B) under the same VRAM budget. *Not used here as bitsandbytes is not on the authorized library list.*